vcentorrino/vcentorrino.github.io/_pages/about.md

 **NEWS**
 ======
-* **2024 April:** The final version of your article "Modelling and Contractivity of Neural-Synaptic Networks with Hebbian Learning", that will appear soon in Automatica, is now available online! ==> [URL](https://authors.elsevier.com/a/1is1l1AMvFfKI) .
+* **2024 April:** The final version of your article "Modelling and Contractivity of Neural-Synaptic Networks with Hebbian Learning", that will appear soon in Automatica, is now available online! &rarr; [URL](https://authors.elsevier.com/a/1is1l1AMvFfKI).